Internet hub (links to web pages, mainly YouTube channels):

 Using software to indicate intention to join in on proposed group activities, making them reality when approved by the management

-School is not about attendance; it’s about outcomes.
-Attendance doesn’t necessarily equal outcomes, so school staff shouldn’t worry about attendance.
-Regardless of attendance, each child should have a school that is their "responsible school", which is judged on data regarding that child.
+Regardless of their attendance, each child has a school that is their "responsible school", which is judged on data regarding that child, and has to provide them with services and access.

 Schools are open 24/7, so children's potential studying/sporting/etc time is not limited, and so they always have a place to go.
 Of course, not every part of a school needs to be always open — there are diminishing returns — but it's not as though school facilities are only useful for a portion of the 24-hour day.
 There are beds for children who find it convenient or preferable to sleep at school.
 Schools host community dinners, and have parts for independent study, for tutoring, and for learning in groups of everything from a few to a few hundred.
 A booking system is used and applied to activities as suited, so, for example, if a child wants a seat in an independent study computer room, they need authorisation.
 Or, if they want to attend a class, they may need to take a test, so the management is sure they're suitable for it.
 Children and parents can message and book meetings (if not randomly show up) to talk with the management.
 The booking system is available for staff, children and parents as an app and website.
 Children, parents and staff can propose bookings to the management.
 For example, a group of children might see that the sports hall is not booked for a certain time, and propose a group booking to use it for a certain activity.
 The system shows what is planned so that people can join in.
 Each school has an official Discord server (for everyone involved, including parents) — Discord being a versatile and broadly used communication platform.

-All school employees need to provide, for the regulator’s use, 50+ words of written or spoken (as speech can be converted to text) recollection for each hour worked.
-Recollections need to be made and sent no less than daily.
-An eight-hour shift would require at least 400 words, ideally covering every hour of employment.
+All school staff (including management) provide, for the management and regulator’s use, 30+ words of written or spoken (as speech can be converted to text) recollection for each hour worked.
+Recollections are made and sent no less than daily.
+An eight-hour shift would require at least 240 words, ideally covering every hour of employment.

 Headteachers are on a social network where they can communicate their ideas and experiences with other headteachers as well as the regulator.

-There needs to be at least three people that the regulator knows are the management, one of them being the headteacher.
+There are at least three people that the regulator knows are the management, one of them being the headteacher.

 The management generally does not work from home, but is physically present in their school.